pmiossec/Buildcs/README.md

 There is plenty of tools to automate builds in every language.
 In .Net world, we have the (bad) old msbuild (horrible xml), psake (powershell) or FAKE (F#).

-But here is the Build Automation Tool written in C# (with all the ppower of the .Net framework).
-Because, as a .Net developper, that's the language you master the best!
+But here is the Build Automation Tool written in C# (with all the power of the .Net framework).
+Because, as a .Net developper, that's the language you master the best ;)

 # Features

 * Define easily the tasks run in C#
 * Define multiple targets in the same file
-* Extend very easily with your modules
+* Extend very easily with your own modules

 # Getting started